 Air pollution from both outdoor and indoor sources represents the single largest environmental risk to health globally.
 Residential buildings, which often do not have an adequate air distribution system, suffer the most in term of indoor air pollution.
 The multiple sources of pollutants and their dynamic nature create the major challenge in tackling the problem.

-This offers an exciting opportunity to working with Dr Hu Du, Senior Research Fellow at Cardiff University and Colin Biggs, Technical Director of Nuaire, to develop optimal domestic low carbon ventilation technologies which could potentially improve air quality and reduce health risks from indoor and outdoor air pollution.
+This offers an exciting opportunity to working with Prof Phil Jones and Dr Hu Du, Senior Research Fellow at Cardiff University and Colin Biggs, Technical Director of Nuaire, to develop optimal domestic low carbon ventilation technologies which could potentially improve air quality and reduce health risks from indoor and outdoor air pollution.
 The selected candidate will apply their experience of building services, air quality study, computational fluid dynamics simulation and product design to the development of ventilation product.
 This project will allow the student to develop transferable knowledge and skills in this most exciting and active field of low carbon built environment research.

 This Knowledge Economy Skills Scholarship (KESS) project will be held in the Welsh School of Architecture and Energy Systems Research Institute, Cardiff University.
 KESS is a programme funded by the European Social Fund (ESF), awarded by the Welsh European Funding Office (WEFO) in the Welsh Government.
 The PhD student will be associated with other research projects (e.g. European Commission H2020 Plug-n-Harvest project) at the Welsh School of Architecture and Energy Systems Research Institute at Cardiff University.